QuantInsti/AI-in-Trading-Workflow/gemini_fullstack_langgraph/README.md

 ### Step 6: Run the Examples

-Once the environment is fully configured and your API key is set, navigate to the specific example directory you wish to run and follow its `README.md` for detailed execution instructions.
+Once the environment is fully configured and your API key is set, you can copy the repository example into this backend folder such that you can the Python script.

 ## Available Use Cases